 How Structured Agile works?

 Update (September 2016).
 The term accepted by PMI and other project management organizations for this project management methodology is called Hybrid project management.
-I believe Hybrid project management method describes this process much better.
-From now on I will be using Hybrid project management method exclusively.
+I believe the Hybrid project management method describes this process much better.
+From now on I will be using the Hybrid project management method exclusively.